lineality/definition_behavior_studies/README.md

 - dictionary/hash-table data
 - ~"semi-structured"

-This is a crucial area in many projects but it has perhaps the worse lexicon and miscommunication and insufficient definitions are significant risks here.
+This is a crucial area in many projects but it has perhaps the worst lexicon and miscommunication and insufficient definitions are significant risks here.

 'Structured' data is roughly tabular or 'dictionary' data, but 'dictionary' is defined differently across and within various programming languages with no single overall lexicon.

-'semi-structured' language is confusingly used to refer to either dictionaries (as opposed to tables with rows and columns, even if the data-defined is identical) or to hybrid data such as json-dictionary that contains unstructured natural language.
+'Semi-structured' language is confusingly used to refer to either dictionaries (as opposed to tables with rows and columns, even if the data-defined is identical) or to hybrid data such as json-dictionary that contains unstructured natural language.

 # 5. Project-Areas & Coordinated-Decisions: